Sugar Princess: Characters

 The lead male character.
-Shun is in his 2nd year of High School [equivalent to 11th grade in America].
+Shun is in his 2nd year of high school.
 He's a professional skater, and Maya's trainer and skating partner.
 At first, he refuses to be Maya's partner and trainer, but when they're both set up to save the rink, he becomes her "temporary" partner.
-He doesn't want to have a partner because when his previous partner and sister, Aya, died, he doesn't want to replace her.
+He doesn't want to have a partner because he doesn’t want to replace his previous partner, his late sister Aya.